-Founded in 1910, the Institut français du Royaume-Uni, today directed by Laurent Burin des Roziers, comprises a language centre, a cinema (Ciné Lumière and Ciné Lumière II), a multi-media library (La Médiathèque), a children’s library (Bibliothèque Quentin Blake) and a café-restaurant, Café Tangerine, and welcomes 200,000 people each year.
+Founded in 1910, the Institut français du Royaume-Uni comprises a language centre, a cinema (Ciné Lumière and Ciné Lumière II), a multi-media library (La Médiathèque), a children’s library (Bibliothèque Quentin Blake) and a café-restaurant, Café Tangerine, and welcomes 200,000 people each year.

 At the heart of the Institut français’ mission is the teaching of the French language.
-The language centre, which attracts 7000 students every year, offers traditional language courses as well as business French and courses on various aspects of French culture and current affairs.
+The Language Centre, which attracts 7000 students every year, offers traditional language courses as well as online French courses, business French and courses on various aspects of French culture and current affairs.
 The Institut also collaborates with schools in the UK on educational cooperation programmes to promote French language learning and organise teacher training, so that French can remain the UK’s top choice for foreign language study.

-Audiences at the Institut can keep up to date with the latest French thinking and the most recent publications in French and English translation thanks to its extensive programme of talks, seminars and book launches.
+Audiences at the Institut can keep up to date with the latest French thinking and the most recent publications in French and English translation thanks to its extensive programme of talks, panel discussions and book launches.
 Visitors can also take part in debates with speakers from both sides of the Channel meeting regularly to discuss a wide variety of topics or at the annual Night of Ideas.

-The Institut français presents each year a phenomenal range of festivals, either organised by the Institut itself (BD & Comics Passion, Totally Serialized, South Ken Kids Festival) or by external curators and organisations (French Film Festival, London Film Festival, European Documentary Festival, Spanish Film Festival, Italian Film Festival, etc.)
+The Institut français presents each year a broad range of festivals, either organised by the Institut itself (Beyond Words, South Ken Kids Festival) or by external curators and organisations (French Film Festival, London Film Festival, Spanish Film Festival, Italian Film Festival, etc.)

 The Institut presents and supports external events, in collaboration with British partners, particularly in the visual and performing arts and promotes Franco-British academic cooperation.
 In 2010, the Institut français created two Franco-British funds: Fluxus for contemporary art, and Diaphonique for contemporary classical music.
 In 2013, it launched En Scène, a series of theatrical performances in French with English surtitles, and Cross-Channel Theatre, a platform aiming at promoting French playwrights in the UK.